Falmouth-Games-Academy/comp-120-tinkering-audio/README.md

 ## License picked by Adrian Tofan
 The reason for choosing the *MIT* license is mainly because of its permissive conditions, the license only requiring preservation of copyright and license notices.

+## License picked by Charlie Handley
+the reason i chose MIT was because it allows you to share your code under a copyleft license. and is open source friendly

 ## Rights over the methods from the reference script ('Audio Tinker' script)
 *Steven Yau has the ownership for the rights over the methods from that script.
 They were used as a reference for my current scripts.*